 DAVID PATON LECTURE

 The annual lectureship was started in 2014 in honor of David Paton, MD, founder of the ORBIS flying eye hospital.
-Every year we invite an individual who has had profound impacts on eye care in the majority world to share their experiences and achievements in bringing resources those most in need.
-During this event the Wills Eye residents present on their experiences with the WIRE program abroad, and the CAGO fellow provides a year-end summary of the department's activities over the previous academic year.
+Every year we invite an individual who has had profound impacts on eye care in the majority world to share their experiences and achievements in bringing resources to those most in need.
+During this event, the Wills Eye residents present on their experiences with the WIRE program abroad, and the CAGO fellow provides a year-end summary of the department's activities over the previous academic year.
 We invite all interested individuals to join us in learning from these champions of global health.

 Dr. Wanjiku ‘Ciku’ Mathenge

 Click here to view the Visiting Professor June 2019 Presentation

 Zubair Ansari MD and Suzette Luke MD